 The socialist model that has become so popular with many Millennials and even some members of the House and Senate (who should know better), may appear to be the answer, but it takes the incentives out of the capitalist system and substitutes government control to make the capitalist system “fairer.”
-The problem is that there is no control over the government bureaucrats (and representatives) who oversee the socialist system and who eventually become tyrants to be feared.
-Decades later, it is the government managers who have amassed the fortunes, but have given nothing in exchange like a free, productive economy with attractive wages for others.
-Countries like Venezuela and Cuba are good examples of this where we find a few wealthy bureaucrats, little productivity, and a very poor public.
+The problem is that there is no control over the government bureaucrats (and representatives) who oversee the socialist system trying to make it “fairer,” but who eventually become tyrants to be feared.
+Decades later, it is the government managers who have amassed the fortunes, but have given nothing in exchange like new products and ideas, or a productive economy with attractive wages for others.
+Countries like Venezuela and Cuba are good examples of this where we find a few wealthy bureaucrats, but little productivity, and a very poor public.
 Another example is Russia where the GNP of the entire nation is about equivalent to that of New York State!
 But Putin and his buddies have all the wealth they need.